nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

    ```
    1. Note: When debugging Python code, you just need to add `ci/conda/recipes/python-dbg/source` to your debugger's
    source path.
    1. Once created, you will be able to introspect Python objects from within GDB.
-For example, if we were to break within a generator setup call and examine its PyFrame_Object `f`, it might look like this:
+For example, if we were to break within a generator setup call and examine its PyFrame_Object `f`, it might be similar to:
    ```shell
     #4  0x000056498ce685f4 in gen_send_ex (gen=0x7f3ecc07ad40, arg=<optimized out>, exc=<optimized out>, closing=<optimized out>) at Objects/genobject.c:222
     (gdb) pyo f